jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Export to images and apply effects

+- Remove the colliders for the additional pages
+	- Only need one with the main rulebook page

 # Rat
 - Add rat spawn
 	- Rat is grabbable object and can be put in trash or conveyor

+- Have rat move between scurry points
+	- Set up a series of points on the desk where the rat can run to

+- Have rat move away when cursor approaches
+	- Set up a trigger here that alerts the rat

 - Have rat calculate hotdog list